Format Overview

 A: Enrollment

-For a school, this item is the non-weighted enrollment of students served in that school.
+Item A is the non-weighted enrollment of students served in that school.
 "Non-weighted" means that every student is counted as one regardless of their age or grade.
 In Wisconsin, we use a weighted number for funding purposes with students in 4-year-old kindergarten and preschool special education.
 When and how students are counted is shown in item M.

 B-D: School Expenditures